Here is what what one family member said (March 2020)

 Kinda Forest School is part of Kinda Education CIC (Reg No 11626237) which promotes and delivers democratic education, with equality, kindness and reconnection, working alongside nature to all layers of our learning communities.

-KindaForest School is part of the Missing Kind whose mission is to support dedicated individuals, empowering them to make a difference to the world and to inspire kindness without boundary.
+KindaForest School is supported by the Missing Kind whose mission is to support dedicated individuals, empowering them to make a difference to the world and to inspire kindness without boundary.

 Learning to build community